When you think of vanilla, do you think of French Polynesia?

 One aroma and flavor that was infused throughout my experience was vanilla.
 I spent a glorious two weeks among the islands of Tahiti, Moorea, Bora Bora, and Le Taha’ a, which are part of the Societal Islands of French Polynesia.
 These are the most well-known and tourists, but the country is actually made up of 118 islands and atolls.
 While visiting, I found vanilla in my lotions, oils, meals, and cocktails.

-While Tahiti is no longer a major exporter of their vanilla, it is considered a "luxury" vanilla due to its properties and rarity.
+While Tahiti is no longer a major exporter of their vanilla, it is considered a “luxury” vanilla due to its properties and rarity.
 Unlike other countries that grow vanilla, the vanilla in Tahiti has the distinction of being hand pollinated.
 It has become a very distinct part of the culture.
-The best known location for the cultivation of it is Le Taha 'a, otherwise known as the "vanilla island".
+The best-known location for its cultivation is Le Taha ‘a, otherwise known as the “vanilla island.”
 The bean is highly sought out by Parisian chefs and visitors as well.

 How to Make Tahitian Vanilla Vodka

 1 Tahitian Vanilla Bean (can be ordered online, but I think a visit to the islands is the best way to obtain)

 You’ll need a lidded jar or bottle.
 You can use the bottle as is.
 Place the bean in the vodka and seal.
 Let stand for 1 to 2 weeks, shaking gently every other day.
 Let sit until your desired flavor strength.